isabella232/docs.webiny.com-LEGACY/Docs/en/Guides/themes_and_templates.md

 [todo: screenshot of the theme module]

 Alternative approach is to write down the theme definition via your favorite text editor.
 This you can then import into Webiny CMS.
-When doing an import, the system will automatically create the `theme`, `layouts` and `templates` for you.
+When doing an import, the system will automatically create the `theme`, `layouts` and `templates` for you based on your definition.

 ## Rendering content